spiderforrest/everforest/README.md

 Fork info
 </h2>

-I've added three by three options, accessible with `set background= |light|dark`, and `g:everforest_background='gelatin'|'cookie'|'chocolate'|'cocoa'` (last not pictured).
+I've added three by four options, accessible with `set background= |light|dark`, and `g:everforest_background='gelatin'|'cookie'|'chocolate'|'cocoa'` (last not pictured).
 You can still use all the stock everforest colorschemes, my `background` options only take effect if gelatin, cookie, chocolate or cocoa is active. ~Spider
 ![3x3 of color themes](././spiderAdditions.png)